csl7b5/Ricardo-AI-Anki-Assistant/README.md

 You can easily customize Ricardo:
 1. Go to **Tools** -> **Ricardo Settings**.
 2.  **Model**: Defaults to `gpt-5-mini` (fast & cheap).
 You can also choose `gpt-4o`, `o3-mini`, or type any other model.
-In my opinion, **`gpt-5-mini`** OR **`gpt-4o`** is the best for this application as it is fast and actually gives only the high-yield things instead of the **overthinking/overspending tokens/AI sycophancy** that GPT5 or 5.2 annoyingly does.
+    * In my opinion, **`gpt-5-mini`** OR **`gpt-4o`** is the best for this application as it is fast and actually gives only the high-yield things instead of the **overthinking/overspending tokens/AI sycophancy** that GPT5 or 5.2 annoyingly does.
     *   **Pro Tip**: The dropdown is **editable**!
 You can type *any* valid OpenAI model name (e.g., `gpt-6` when it comes out) and it will work immediately.
-3.  **System Prompt**: Edit Ricardo's personality and instructions.
+4.  **System Prompt**: Edit Ricardo's personality and instructions.
-4.  **Max Images**: Set how many images to send to the AI (default: 2).
+5.  **Max Images**: Set how many images to send to the AI (default: 2).
-5.  **Timeout**: usage limits.
+6.  **Timeout**: usage limits.

 ## Requirements

 -   Anki 2.1.50+
 -   An active OpenAI API Key.
-A paid account required for API access, but from my experience, your usage is so small that the API key should work for free without adding money.
-However, even if you do, the cost is literally so small and the extra utility you get is worth it.
+     - A paid account required for API access, but from my experience, your usage is so small that the cost is super low (definitely a full month of usage is much less than the 20$/month ChatGPT subscription), and the extra utility you get is worth it.
 -   You can get **complimentary (free) credits** from OpenAI by sharing your outputs/inputs with OpenAI in the "Data Controls" settings in the OpenAI API page.
-This gives you up to 2.5 million free tokens for the cheaper models and 250,000 tokens for some of the most recent models (like GPT5.2, 5.3).
+     - This gives you up to 2.5 million free tokens for the cheaper models and 250,000 tokens for some of the most recent models (like GPT5.2, 5.3).
      - Don't worry - since you are only asking your questions about USMLE questions, you're not violating HIPAA :) - you'll only be sharing your questions!

 ## Future Features